kanru-wang/Large_Language_Models/README.md

 The LLM weights are updated iteratively to maximize the Reward, enabling the model to generate non-toxic completions.

 Use an additional model, known as the Reward Model, to classify the outputs of the LLM and evaluate the degree of alignment with human preferences.
 Specifically, start with a smaller number of human evaluated reward (pairwise comparison data) to train the Reward Model by traditional supervised learning methods (e.g. BERT).
-Once trained, use the Reward Model to assign a reward value (to the output of the LLM) which is used to update the weights off the LLM.
+Once trained, use the Reward Model to assign a reward value (to the output of the LLM) which is used to update the weights of the LLM.

 <img src="image/image035.png" width="450"/>